LevinJ/CarND-Advanced-Lane-Lines/README.md

 Frame tracking mechanism is mainly implmented in file frametracking.py file.

 ### Reflection
-A good lane-finding algorithm must be robust to changing light conditions, weather conditions, curvature of the road, type of road, and other vehicles on the road etc.
+A good lane-finding algorithm must be robust to changing light conditions, weather conditions, curvature of the road, type of road, and other vehicles on the road, and etc.
-The  pipeline algorithm described above works well on the project video and challenge video, much crecdit must be given to various process/paramter ftweaks targetting this two videos.
-In this sense, this project really inspires to learn more and find out how a reliable lane finding solution used in real life can be implmeented.
+The  pipeline algorithm described above works well on the project video and challenge video, much crecdit must be given to various process/paramter tweaks targetting these two videos.
+In this sense, this project really inspires me to learn more and find out how a reliable lane finding solution used in real life can be implemented.